-All computer science courses have an associated fee of \$10.00, with the following exceptions: All 4000-level courses; all service courses; COSC3001 1.0, COSC3002 1.0, COSC3121 3.0, COSC3122 3.0 and COSC3900 0.0.
+All computer science courses have an associated fee of \$10.00, with the following exceptions: All 4000-level courses; all service courses; COSC1019 3.0, COSC3001 1.0, COSC3002 1.0, COSC3121 3.0, COSC3122 3.0 and COSC3900 0.0.
 This fee is to offset consumable costs associated with operating the PRISM lab.
 This includes paper, toner, and maintaining and servicing printers within the lab.

 The cost of these fees will be reviewed from year to year and adjusted accordingly.
-The associated course fee will not normally be refunded, but will be refunded if you withdraw from the course before the first lecture or because of Department de-enrollment.
+The associated course fee will not normally be refunded, but will be refunded if you withdraw from the course before the first lecture or because of Departmentally initiated de-enrolment.